rust-lang/rust-forge/src/compiler/mcp.md

     * Alternatively, you can submit a [design meeting proposal] to have a longer, focused discussion.
 * To be accepted, a major change proposal needs three things:
     * One or more **reviewers**, who commit to reviewing the work.
 This can be the person making the proposal, if they intend to mentor others.
-    * A **second**, a member of the compiler team or a contributor who approves of the idea, but is not the one originating the proposal.
+    * A **second**, a member of the compiler team who approves of the idea, but is not the one originating the proposal.
     * A **final comment period** (a 10 day wait to give people time to comment).
         * The FCP can be skipped if the change is easily reversed and/or further objections are considered unlikely.
 This often happens if there has been a lot of prior discussion, for example.
 * Once the FCP completes, if there are no outstanding concerns, PRs can start to land.